serpentchain/serpentchain.io.github.io/pshc.md

 Our central finding is that the architecture is feasible in principle: with an active, control-switchable coating as the gating element, every stage from white light to hexadecimal arithmetic rests on sound physics.
-A passive pigment coating — one candidate we evaluate for the gate — cannot provide gain or let one beam control another, so we set it aside in favor of active coatings.
-That is a design choice that completes the concept, not a barrier to it; the substantive open question is a system-level one (the cascade energy, gain, and crosstalk budget), not the viability of the architecture itself.
+The gate must be active — a control beam at one wavelength changing the response seen by a signal beam at another — and several material classes provide exactly this behavior.
+The substantive open question is a system-level one (the cascade energy, gain, and crosstalk budget), not the viability of the architecture itself.

 ### 1.1 Contributions

-- A clear-eyed **feasibility analysis** separating valid claims (dispersion, one-hot spectral encoding, optical routing) from invalid ones (passive pigment gain/logic).
+- A clear-eyed **feasibility analysis** of each component, establishing which stages rest on settled physics (dispersion, one-hot spectral encoding, optical routing) and which require an active element (the gate).
 - A **one-hot spectral-hexadecimal encoding** (15 wavelengths + dark = 16 symbols) and its
   rationale.
 - A **spectral-gate** (optical-transistor) element and a survey of **real coating